jdpmk/jdpmk.github.io/jenga-programming-language.md

 end drop
 ```

-There are more nuances to the semantics which are enforced during type-checking.
+There are more nuances to the semantics which are enforced during type-checking
-For example, loops and conditionals should neither create nor delete data from
+(see below).
+For example, loops and conditionals should neither create nor
-the stack.
-Intrinsic operators expect arguments of given types (for example,
+delete data from the stack.
+Intrinsic operators expect arguments of given types
-adding two strings is not well-defined in Jenga; integers are expected).
+(for example, adding two strings is not well-defined in Jenga; integers are
+expected).

 ## Memory model